Today in Rock & Roll History: September 10th

 1965: The Byrds recorded their rearranged version of Pete Seeger’s “Turn!
 Turn!
 Turn!” at Columbia Studios in Hollywood.
 The song later became the group’s second US #1 single.

 1965: The Animals recorded “It’s My Life” at RCA Studios in Hollywood.
-The song was written by Roger Atkins and Carl D’Errico of New York’s Brill Building scene of songwriters, who been solicited by Animals manager Mickie Most for material for the group.
+The song was written by Roger Atkins and Carl D’Errico of New York’s Brill Building scene of songwriters, who had been solicited by Animals manager Mickie Most for material for the group.

 1966: The Beatles’ seventh album, Revolver, went to #1 on the Billboard pop chart for the first of six weeks.